jack23247/blog/_posts/2021-05-10-netboot-netra-t1.md

  - network
 ---

-Since acquiring a disk array Sun, I've decided to revive an old [Netra T1](https://dogemicrosystems.ca/pub/Sun/System_Handbook/Sun_syshbk_V4.1/Systems/Netra_T1_AC200/Netra_T1_AC200.html) (`aldebaran.local.net`) I had lying around to make an Unix media box.
+Since acquiring a Sun UltraSCSI disk array, I've decided to revive an old [Netra T1](https://dogemicrosystems.ca/pub/Sun/System_Handbook/Sun_syshbk_V4.1/Systems/Netra_T1_AC200/Netra_T1_AC200.html) (`aldebaran.local.net`) I had lying around to make an Unix media box.
 Since I'm a cheapskate and I didn't want to buy a blank DVD to install Solaris (and partly because the T1 does not have a DVD drive), I decided that netbooting would be the sanest option.

 In 2021, a SPARC machine can be netbooted in different ways, namely: